vipulpathak113/FrontendInterviewQuestions/README.md

 - onerror >> check if element with src attribute is has some error on loading

 --------------------------------------------
-- What is Browserslist? <br>
+- What is Browserslist? <br/>
 Browserslist is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
     **Usage:** By using browserslist, transpilers/bundlers know what browsers you want to support, so they can "group" browsers in different categories and generate separate bundles.

     **Example:**
-    0.2%: All browsers that have at least 0.2% of global market share not dead: Exclude browsers without official support in the last 24 months not ie <= 11: Exclude IE 11 and older versions not op_mini all: Exclude Opera Mini
+    0.2%: All browsers that have at least 0.2% of global market share not dead: Exclude browsers without official support in the last 24 months not ie ``` <= 11:``` Exclude IE 11 and older versions not op_mini all: Exclude Opera Mini

 --------------------------------------------
->> REDUX
+- REDUX
 ACTIONS:
 -- They are plan JS objects
 -- They are synchronous
 -- Actions tells store that there is a change (Pass packet of information to store)

-Ex: {type:"ADD_CHANGE",payload:data}
+Ex: ```{type:"ADD_CHANGE",payload:data}```

 - REDUCER:
     -- Reducer are pure JavaScript functions
     -- Reducer takes current state and action as input and return new state and then store updates the new state -- Reducers are responsible for particular state in the store -- All reducers are called when an action is dispatched

-STORE:
+- STORE:
 Provider take store as props and its main function is to provide store to all components

 - REDUX-THUNK: